pagopa/io-app-design-system/src/components/icons/README.md

 > [!important]
 > To keep the icons grouped by sets, remember to put the key above the icons with a specific prefix

-If the icon belong to a specific set, add the key to the relative icon set:
+If the icon belongs to a specific set, add the key to the relative icon set as well:
 ```ts
 export const IONavIcons = {
   navMessages,